OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 ## What do I need to play?

 A few supplies are needed to utilize this ruleset; these items can be physical, digital, or combined.
-Typically, a playgroup will draw maps, take notes, and track their character's stats.
-See `Appendix $$` for various game aids and sheets.
-Also, the playgroup will need a set of gaming dice, preferably a set for each person.
+Typically, a playgroup will draw maps, take notes, and track their character's stats; see `Appendix $$` for various game aids and sheets.
+Also, the playgroup will need a set of gaming dice, preferably for each person.

 ### The Dice